AltBeacon/android-beacon-library/README.md

 ## Limitations

-* The app must be given two privilidges: android.permission.BLUETOOTH_ADMIN, android.permission.BLUETOOTH
+* The app must be given two privileges: android.permission.BLUETOOTH_ADMIN, android.permission.BLUETOOTH
 * When the service is running and scanning for Bluetooth devices, Wifi scans are blocked until the bluetooth scan stops.
 Similarly, if a Wifi scan is started, bluetooth scans are blocked (along with discovery of iBeacons) until the Wifi scan completes.

 ## Differences from iOS API